nextcloud/univention-app/README.md

 uploads all files, except ``i18n/*/Short Description.html`` and ``i18n/*/Long Description.html``, Screenshots and Videos.
 These text can only be edited manually in the app provider portal.
 Also logos are not being uploaded.

 Uploads go against the current Nextcloud app version as configured in the Makefile.

+### Create and upload docker image

+$ make docker

+assumes that account credentials are stored in ``~/.docker-account-user`` and ``~/.docker-account-pwd``.

+The only downside is that it needs to ask for the password, because of using sudo for the docker commands.
+No, we do not encourage adding users to the docker group.

+### Prepare release

+$ make

+This is essentially ``make push-files && make docker``

+Afterwards, there are still two things that need to be done in the Provider Portal:

+1. Adjust the docker image according to the release version
+2. Press the Publish button :)